Piszmog/go-htmx-template/README.md

 The repository comes with two Github workflows as well.
 One called `ci.yml` that lints and tests your code.
 The other called `release.yml` that creates a tag, GitHub Release, and attaches the Linux binary to the Release.

-Note, the version of `github.com/a-h/templ/cmd/templ` matches the version in `go.mod`.
-If these do not match, the build will fail.
-When upgrading your `templ` version, make sure to update `ci.yml` and `release.yml`.

 ### GoReleaser